talkpython/data-driven-web-apps-with-flask/README.md

-# Data-driven web apps with
+# Welcome to Data-driven web apps

 Course demo code and other hand-out materials for our data driven web apps in Flask course.
 Visit the full course page at **[training.talkpython.fm](https://training.talkpython.fm/courses/explore_flask/building-data-driven-web-applications-in-python-with-flask-sqlalchemy-and-bootstrap)**